Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Introduction

 \subsection{Acknowledgements}

-This project was proposed by Maxim Nazarov, and done while I was a postdoc on his grant at the University of York.
-I am grateful to him for suggesting the problem, for explaining \cite{GNP}, and for helpful conversations early in the project that helped me find the literature and shape the correct question.
-I wish to thank Pavel Etingof for his suggestion to look at the size of modules when searching for those $L_D$ which do not embed into Verma modules.
-I am grateful to Monica Vazirani for a very helpful conversation at AIM, where she explained how to work with characters of semisimple representations, and told me about \cite{SV} and her PhD thesis.
+I am grateful to Maxim Nazarov for suggesting the problem, and for the many conversations which helped me shape the question.
+I wish to thank Pavel Etingof for the suggestion to look at the size of modules.
+I am grateful to Monica Vazirani for a very helpful conversation at the AIM, where she told me about \cite{SV} and her PhD thesis.
+Paolo Papi, Valerio Toledano Laredo, Vincent van der Noort and James Waldron all read preprints of this paper and improved the exposition with their comments.
+This work was supported by the EPSRC grant EP/I014071/1 and the EPSRC grant EP/K025384/1.